I) Knowledge and understanding:

 II) Ability to apply knowledge and understanding:

 The course is characterized by a critical and practical approach.
-The discussion of the different profiles of the negotiating autonomy does not stop at the exegesis of the normative data, but aims to solicit the students' reflection on the practical implications of the examined legislation, on the relative operational criticalities and on the possible conflicts found in the practice.
-This aims to train an interpreter of the law capable of applying the knowledge acquired on the theoretical level to the concrete case, represented by the issues addressed by the jurisprudence, from time to time object of study.
+The treatment of the different profiles of private property institutions, starting from the exegesis of the normative data, to recreate the identification of the applicative repercussions.
+The objective is the formation of an interpreter of the law able to apply the knowledge acquired on a theoretical level to the concrete case, represented by the issues addressed by the jurisprudence, from time to time object of study.

 III) Autonomy of judgment: